Europe built sovereign clouds to escape US control. Forgot about the processors

 Key Takeaways

-• Intel CSME and AMD PSP run independently with their own memory, network stack, and clock; host OS cannot monitor or block their traffic.
+• Intel CSME and AMD PSP run at Ring -3, below the OS and hypervisor, with independent memory, network stack, and MAC/IP sharing – invisible to host firewalls.

 Hacker News Comment Review